Background pattern

 3. How to use Zovirax cream

-Follow exactly the medication administration instructions indicated by your doctor or pharmacist.
-In case of doubt, ask your doctor or pharmacist.
+Follow the administration instructions for the medicine indicated by your doctor or pharmacist exactly.
+If in doubt, ask your doctor or pharmacist.

 Your doctor will indicate the duration of treatment.
-Do not discontinue treatment as the infection caused by the virus may recur.
+Do not stop treatment before completing the recommended duration, as the infection caused by the virus may return.

 Adults and children